The 55 Best Road Trips in America

 Lake Superior’s North Shore

-Explore Minnesota tempts road trippers with the promise of a 145-mile scenic stretch that “hugs the North Shore of Lake Superior from Duluth to Grand Portage, and is dotted with small towns, state parks, scenic trails, historic sites and untouched wilderness.”
-And that doesn’t even mention the 19th-century lighthouse and tugboat, museums, and art galleries on offer along this route.
-This is the kind of road trip where you’ll spend as much time in the car listening to music and podcasts as you do outside of it, canoeing the many lakes of Minnesota, hiking, and gawking at waterfalls tucked inside a national forest…which is ideal because you’ll be hoovering up all kinds of delicious food during this North Shore Minnesota road trip!
+Explore Minnesota’s website tempts road trippers with the promise of a 145-mile scenic stretch that “hugs the North Shore of Lake Superior from Duluth to Grand Portage, and is dotted with small towns, state parks, scenic trails, historic sites and untouched wilderness.”
+And that doesn’t even mention the amazing road trip destinations like the 19th-century lighthouse and tugboat, museums, and art galleries on offer along this route.
+This is the kind of road trip where you’ll spend as much time in the car listening to music, podcasts, and audiobooks, as you will outside of it, canoeing the many lakes of Minnesota, hiking, and gawking at waterfalls tucked inside a national forest…which is ideal because you’ll be indulging in all kinds of delicious food during this North Shore Minnesota road trip!

 For many, Alaska seems reachable only by cruise ship.
 While an all-inclusive cruise is a great starting point to see this vast, magical state, accessing Alaska from cruise ports just scratches the surface of what you can see, do, and experience way up here.
-Afar has the scoop on a “weeklong road trip that traverses four scenic byways and juxtaposes bustling Denali National Park, the most popular in the state, with the less visited but no less impressive Wrangell–St. Elias.”
+A weeklong road trip from Afar.com will carry you over four scenic byways and juxtaposes the popular Denali National Park with the underrated Wrangell–St. Elias.

-This 954-mile trek begins in Anchorage and gives you access to Denali, North America’s highest mountain peak, while also venturing into a few less-trafficked corners of the state, too.
-That includes McCarthy, “a dusty one-road town with a year-round population of just 27 residents but a mighty food scene,” thus giving you something familiar to post on Instagram as well as something unique and aspirational for your friends and family to be jealous about back at home.
+This 954-mile trek begins in Anchorage and gives you access to Denali, North America’s highest mountain peak, while also venturing into a few less-trafficked corners of the state.
+That includes McCarthy, a tiny one-road town with just 27 permanent residents that somehow also possesses a notable food scene, thus giving you something familiar to post on Instagram as well as something unique and aspirational for your friends and family to be jealous about back at home.

 Chicago’s Lake Shore Drive

-It’s only 26 miles, but my goodness is it stunning.
-The Travel Channel calls this patch of asphalt “the prettiest extended stretch of urban parkway in America,” and within minutes you’ll understand why.
+It’s only 26 miles, but my goodness, is it stunning.
+The Travel Channel calls this patch of asphalt the prettiest extended stretch of urban parkway in America, and within minutes, you’ll understand why.
 Starting at the southernmost point of the drive, head north toward downtown for a dramatic finish line.
-You’ll see parks and green spaces, sandy beaches and grand museums, towering skyscrapers featuring some of the most impressive urban architecture in the country, pass Soldier Field (a legendary NFL stadium that looks like a spaceship landed inside the Parthenon), and the Navy pier—all while keeping the glittering blue waters of Lake Michigan tucked in close on your right.
+You’ll see parks and green spaces, sandy beaches and grand museums, towering skyscrapers featuring some of the most impressive urban architecture in the country, pass Soldier Field (a legendary NFL stadium that looks like a spaceship landed inside the Parthenon), and Navy Pier—all while keeping the glittering blue waters of Lake Michigan tucked in close on your right.
 As entrances into big cities go, nothing beats Chicago’s Lake Shore Drive.

-Enjoyable in the summertime but world-renowned in the fall, this 34.5-mile drive through the heart of New Hampshire’s White Mountain National Forest is a recognized National Scenic Byway and considered one of the best fall foliage viewing areas on planet Earth.
+Enjoyable in the summertime but world-renowned in the fall, a 34.5-mile drive on Kancamagus Highway, through the heart of New Hampshire’s White Mountain National Forest, is a recognized National Scenic Byway and is considered one of the best fall foliage road trip destinations on planet Earth.
 With many jaw-dropping vistas and photographic overlooks dotting the route—which offers up views of the White Mountains, the Swift River, Lower Falls, Sabbaday Falls, and the Rocky Gorge—there is hardly a better way to spend a single autumnal day on the road in America.
-Where else can you see the leaves changing color?
-Here are more great road trips that showcase stunning fall foliage.
+For more on what to do in the area, see our guide to a White Mountains road trip.

 Kentucky bourbon trail (with a designated driver)